tonyvicta/data_model_for_churn_analysis/README.md

 ## High Value Customers Definition and Model

 **Definition**
-Highest value customers are defined as the top revenue decile over the last 12 months.
-This threshold is configurable.
-We compute twelve month revenue per customer and keep only the top decile for churn insights.
+High value customers are the top ten percent by total revenue in the last twelve months.

 ```sql
 -- models/marts/high_value_churn.sql